Automotive industry in the United States: 2010s

 In 2017, it is reported that auto makers spent more on incentives, US$3,830 per vehicle sold, than labour, which is estimated to be less than US$2,500 per vehicle.

 In 2017, General Motors sold its European brands, Opel and Vauxhall, to Groupe PSA due to low profits.
 It also announced the closure of the Holden plant in Australia, making Holden an import brand.

 In 2019, General Motors closed 5 plants.
 It also pulled out of Uzbekistan.

 Near the end of the decade, it became clear that the market now has a preference for crossover SUVs over passenger cars.

 In 2016, Fiat Chrysler announced that it would be discontinuing the Dodge Dart and Chrysler 200 sedans.
 CEO Sergio Marchionne said that, even though they were good cars, they were the least financially rewarding investments the company has made recently.

 Ford, in 2018, announced that it will be discontinuing all of its passenger cars save for the Ford Mustang, and the Ford Focus would come back as a crossover-hatchback vehicle known as the Ford Focus Active.
 Ford later cancelled plans of selling the Ford Focus Active in the United States and Canada as a result of the Trump Administration imposing tariffs on all Chinese built vehicles due to China's human rights violations, leading to a China-United States Trade War as the Ford Focus Active for the US and Canadian markets would be imported from the Changan Ford factory in Harbin, Heilongjiang Province, China.
 General Motors followed by saying it would not follow Ford, however, backtracked on that and announced that it would be discontinuing most of its passenger cars by 2022.

 2020s

-In 2020, General Motors announced the end of Holden and will leave Australia and New Zealand by 2021.
-General Motors has also announced its exit from the Thai market and plans to sell their Rayong plant.
+In 2020, General Motors announced the end of Holden and that it planned to leave Australia and New Zealand by 2021.
+General Motors also announced its exit from the Thai market and plans to sell their Rayong plant.

 In August 2021, Ford announced that it would be shutting down its India production as it was not able to have sufficient demand to justify running 2 plants.

 In January 2021, Fiat Chrysler (FCA) merged with Groupe PSA hence making FCA's North American operations (including Dodge, Chrysler, Jeep and Ram) part of a brand new parent entity named Stellantis, which is headquartered in The Netherlands.

 On January 28, 2021, General Motors announced that it will become 100% all-electric by 2035 in order to become compliant with the Biden Administration's tougher automotive emission standards and electric vehicle goals due to worsening climate change and air pollution.